OIL-FREE COOKING AND BAKING

 - A cast iron skillet is another option for an oil-free cooking pan.
 Look for one that’s enamel-coated.
 They are heavier than most cookware and are generally considered safe because they impart very little iron into food, according to testing by America’s Test Kitchen.
 They discovered that although a seasoned cast iron skillet releases iron, it won’t leach any appreciable amount of iron into food cooked in it.

-- Less Pricey Options: While there are some very pricey options out there, you can also get one at a decent price.
+- Less Pricey Options: While some options are very pricey, you can also get one at a decent price.
 Here are a few to choose from.

 - A wok is another item you’ll want to consider adding to your oil-free arsenal.
 Stir-frying without oil is a great option for those eating a plant-based diet, and having a wok on hand makes for the perfect stir-fry.
 If you think you can’t use a wok without oil – think again!
 Check out this quick video tutorial on how to do just that.